maliput/delphyne/README.md

 $ bazel run //visualizer:visualizer
 ```

-# Instructions for the clang-format tool
+# Code style
-In order to get all the C++ code in the project compliant with a single style, we strongly recommend you using the auto-formatting tool called clang-format.
+The code in this repository follows the Drake [code style](http://drake.mit.edu/code_style_guide.html).
+In order to get all the C++ code in the project compliant with this style, we strongly recommend you using the auto-formatting tool called clang-format.

 You can execute it against your source code by doing:
 ```